hed-standard/hed-examples/docs/source/HedPythonTools.md

 The HED tools provide both generic and BIDS-specific classes for dictionaries of filenames.

-The
-Many of the HED data processing tools make extensive use of dictionaries specif

 #### BIDS-specific dictionaries of files

 Files in BIDS have unique names that indicate not only what the file represents,